 The first crossing of these Nadis at the tops of our spinal column forms the Vishuddhi Chakra or the Throat Chakra, and the last crossing at the base of our spinal column form the Muladhara Chakra or the Root Centre.
 Here the Ida Nadi flows from the left side of our body and the Pingala Nadi on our right side, and it is precisely and the actual position here that our dormant consciousness of our body lies hidden.

 At different places along our spinal column, these Nadis form a particular type of knot which is called Granthi, and each of these constitutes a key and essential point in the spiritual development of our mind and the body.
-When these knots or Granthis are “untied”, the energy which is located within these Granths gets activates and the Siddhis or the hidden powers are given to us as type of healing powers which allows us to see the past as well as the future along with seeing the auras as well as the other supernatural abilities.
+When these knots or Granthis are “untied”, the energy which is located within these Granths gets activates and the Siddhis or the hidden powers are given to us a type of healing powers which allows us to see the past as well as the future along with seeing the auras as well as the other supernatural abilities.

-When it comes to other terms of the three Nadis, the Ida, Pingala and Sushumna, they are Ganga, Yamuna and Sarasvati, respectively.
+When it comes to other terms of the three Nadis, the Ida, Pingala, and Sushumna, they are Ganga, Yamuna, and Sarasvati, respectively.
 These are the names of three of the holiest rivers in India.
 The Ganga and the Yamuna flow at the surface of the earth, but the Sarasvati flows underground.
 It rises at the surface one in every twelve years only.
-This event happens in the conjunction with a specific planetary constellation which is also known as the Kumbha Mela.
-This great and holiest spiritual festival of India happens at the confluence of these three rivers which is called the Sangam, and it is attended by millions of people from all over who come there to attain liberation and freedom from their Karmas as well as the cycle of rebirth by taking a bath in the sacred waters.
-But for the Yogi, these three main Nadis are his divine rivers as well as the eyebrow center or the Agya Chakra where these Nadis meet is the only place pf pilgrimage where he attains liberation and freedom.
+This event happens in conjunction with a specific planetary constellation which is also known as the Kumbha Mela.
+This great and holiest spiritual festival of India happens at the confluence of these three rivers which is called the Sangam, and it is attended by millions of people from all over who come here to attain liberation and freedom from their Karmas as well as the cycle of rebirth by taking a bath in the sacred waters.
+But for the Yogi, these three main Nadis are his divine rivers as well as the eyebrow center or the Agya Chakra where these Nadis meet is the only place of pilgrimage where he attains liberation and freedom.

 Just like the Sarasvati, the mysterious river, only appears rarely, the Sushumna Nadi is active only for the particular short time period, for instance, at dawn and the dusk.
 When the three Nadis which are main Nadis of our body, unite, only one stream of consciousness flows which is the spiritual energy of Sushumna Nadi.
 The energy also flows through this particular Nadi in deep meditation as well as in Samadhi.
 For as long as this Nadi, the Sushumna is inactive, we are plagued by constantly and ever-changing Chitta Vrittis which is thoughts, worries, emotions etc. But once the this Nadi, Sushumna begins to flow, mind’s waves come to reset, and we actually bathe in the bliss and blessing of divine consciousness.

 Within the spine, if you know about its physical construction, you will probably know that there are two holes in either side of our spine while are more like conduit pipes for all our nerves to pass.
-This is the Nadis, Ida and the Pingala, the left channel and the right channel.
-Only when the energies enter into our Sushumna Nadi, the life really begins.
+This is the Nadis, Ida, and the Pingala, the left channel and the right channel.
+Only when the energies enter into our Sushumna Nadi, life really begins.